B.O.B.L. REGULATION

 Race

-・Classes will be divided based on the number of participants.
+・Classes will be determined based on the number of participants.

 Grid